Sleep Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Device interfaces with the brain is one of the most promising areas of research in the diagnosis and treatment of disorders of the nervous system.
-The ability to monitor brain electrical and chemical activity in real time and with noninvasive or minimally invasive techniques is crucial for both the understanding of nervous system functioning in health and disease and the development of effective treatment options for those disorders.
+Device interfaces with the brain is one of the most promising research areas in the diagnosing and treating disorders of the nervous system.
+The ability to monitor brain electrical and chemical activity in real time and with noninvasive or minimally invasive techniques is crucial for understanding nervous system functioning in health and disease and developing effective treatment options for those disorders.
 Moreover, the ability to restore the diseased nervous system to an intact and normal-functioning state or substitute lost function with brain-actuated assistive devices is crucially dependent on techniques to translate that monitoring information into effective treatment modalities, ie, to stimulate brain tissue and modulate brain activity.

-Although the terms brain-computer interface (BCI) and brain-machine interface (BMI) have frequently been used interchangeably in the past, it is increasingly obvious that two separate applications have evolved over the past 2 decades.
-Brain-computer interface refers to increasingly sophisticated computational analyses and processing of brain function (as evidenced by noninvasive or minimally-invasive techniques such as electroencephalography [EEG]) to enable the individual to control a neuroprosthetic device (eg, a computer or a robotic arm) or improve function impaired by a stroke or central nervous system trauma (ie, neurorehabilitation).
-Brain-machine interface refers to the actual interface between nervous system tissue and a device (usually referred to as an electrode); thus, BMI is invasive to varying degrees.
-BMI is at present predominantly a research lab endeavor, an evolving field where techniques and materials at the micro to nano level are utilized to better monitor and modulate brain function with increasing precision.
+Although the terms brain-computer interface and brain-machine interface have frequently been used interchangeably, it is increasingly obvious that two separate applications have evolved over the past 2 decades.
+Brain-computer interface refers to increasingly sophisticated computational analyses and processing of brain function (as evidenced by noninvasive or minimally-invasive techniques such as electroencephalography) to enable the individual to control a neuroprosthetic device (eg, a computer or a robotic arm) or improve function impaired by a stroke or central nervous system trauma (ie, neurorehabilitation).
+Brain-machine interface (BMI) refers to the actual interface between nervous system tissue and a device (usually referred to as an electrode); thus, it is invasive to varying degrees.
+BMI is predominantly a research lab endeavor, an evolving field where techniques and materials at the micro to nano level are utilized to better monitor and modulate brain function with increasing precision.
 However, BCI studies usually utilize standard techniques for monitoring brain electrical activity, EEG or electrocorticography (ECoG), in patients who undergo temporary electrode placement surgically, eg, for assessing suitability for epilepsy surgery.
-BMI research is centered on improving the electrodes themselves for recording or stimulating brain electrical and/or chemical activity.
-Because the BCI community is much larger and clinically relevant (see below), it is not surprising for many to assume that BCI encompasses the entire “brain-device interface” field.
+BMI research focuses on improving the electrodes for recording or stimulating brain electrical or chemical activity.
+Because the BCI community is much larger and clinically relevant, it is not surprising for many to assume that BCI encompasses the entire “brain-device interface” field.
 In reality, BCI emphasizes the “computer” aspect; BMI emphasizes the “interface” aspect.

-One example of neuromodulation, deep brain stimulation (DBS), has proven to be the greatest advance in the treatment of Parkinson disease since the demonstration of the effectiveness of L-dopa nearly 50 years ago.
-DBS has become such an important treatment modality for disorders ranging from Parkinson disease and other movement disorders to refractory epilepsy and mood disorders such as severe depression that DBS warrants a separate Medlink article itself (45).
+One example of neuromodulation, deep brain stimulation, has proven to be the greatest advance in the treatment of Parkinson disease since the demonstration of the effectiveness of L-dopa nearly 50 years ago.
+Deep brain stimulation has become an important treatment modality for disorders ranging from Parkinson disease and other movement disorders to refractory epilepsy and mood disorders, such as severe depression (46).

 A major distinction concerns the type of tissue targeted by the neural interface hardware.
-According to the prevalent definition (91), a BCI or BMI in the strict sense should only rely on the activity of the central nervous system (CNS)—brain or spinal cord.
+According to the prevalent definition (100), a brain-computer or BMI in the strict sense should only rely on the activity of the central nervous system—brain or spinal cord.
 Therefore, techniques involving the peripheral nervous system and muscles will be excluded from this overview.

-Review articles on the field of BCI and BMI are appearing with increasing rapidity as its potential for both understanding and restoring brain function is realized (91; Wolpaw et al 2011; 11; 88; 18; 92).
+Review articles on the field of BCI and BMI are appearing with increasing rapidity as its potential for both understanding and restoring brain function is realized (100; 12; 96; 20; 101).
 It is estimated there are more than 100,000 quadriplegic patients in the United States alone, and the incidence of stroke in the United States is approximately 200 per 100,000 population (ie, nearly 700,000 per year).
 Therefore, the need for both better understanding and more effective treatments for these patients (not to mention the larger number of patients with nervous system disorders ranging from depression to epilepsy to Parkinson disease) has compelling motivations—both humanitarian and economic.
-The potential for commercialization of BCI in particular has been acknowledged in the journal Nature (25).
+The potential for commercialization of BCI in particular has been acknowledged in the journal Nature (27).

 The “technical aspects” portion of this article is divided into two sections: the first considering BCI and the second BMI.